Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. White Sox

 Lourdes Gurriel Jr. At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 75th, his on-base percentage ranks 113th, and he is 43rd in the league in slugging.
+- Among qualifying batters in MLB, he ranks 62nd in batting average, 106th in on-base percentage, and 43rd in slugging.

-- In 67.9% of his 140 games this season, Gurriel has picked up at least one hit.
-He's also had 33 multi-hit games.

-- Gurriel has had at least one RBI in 36.4% of his games this year (51 of 140), with two or more RBI 19 times (13.6%).
-He has also been responsible for three or more of his team's runs in eight contests.
+- Gurriel has had an RBI in 51 games this year (36.2%), including 19 multi-RBI outings (13.5%).
+He has also driven in three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.